 - Nectarines are basically peaches you don't have to peel.

-- You can make it with frozen, thawed fruit
+- You can make it with frozen, thawed or canned fruit.

 Peach Cobbler Version on ABC 33/40's Talk of Alabama

 If you make this recipe I'd love to see it!
 Tag me on social media with #gritsandgouda or @gritsandgouda.
 Leave a comment below the printable recipe if you have questions or tell me how you liked the recipe.
 Don't forget to rate it 5 stars if you love it!

 - 1/2 cup salted butter cut into pieces

 - 1 cup self-rising flour or 1 cup all-purpose plus 2 teaspoons baking powder

 - 3/4 cup whole or 2 % milk

 - 1/4 teaspoon ground cinnamon

 - Place butter pieces in a 1 1/2 to 2 -quart casserole dish or 9x9-inch baking dish or pan.
 Place the dish in the oven to melt the butter while you slice nectarines and prepare the batter.